ceejbot/putter/README.md

 	genre:romance
 	genre:slash
 	genre:romantic-comedy
+    btvs:season:05
+    btvs:giles
+    btvs:spike

-!-modifiers for character names
+`!`-modifiers for character names

-	hurt!character-name
+	hurt!fandom:character-name

 presence in the tags list forces presence in the character list

 ### Fandoms

-Seed data for the fandoms expected to be represented in the archive.
+Seed data for the fandoms expected to be represented in the archive, intended as a test data set right now.

-#### File structure
+#### Schema

 tag: no-space-title
 name: "The Full Title of the Show"